Professor Carpenter is Professor of Mental Health in Education, at Oxford Brookes University.

-Your free 20-minute online consultation helps us pair your child with their ideal tutor and plan a programme that provides the optimum path to success.
+Your free 20-minute session helps us pair your child with their ideal tutor and plan a programme that provides the optimum path to success.

 Registered office: 45 Queen Street, Deal, Kent.
 CT14 6EY.
 Fresh Start Direct is incorporated in England and Wales Registered No: 11472627.
 VAT Registration Number: 317 1675 06.
 Registered with the Information Commissioner’s Office No: A8407029